enchant97/note-mark/site/content/docs/setup/configuration.md

 Single-Sign-On is handled via OpenID Connect and OAuth2.
 To use SSO you must have a compatible provider that supports the following features:

 - OpenID Connect (OIDC) Discovery - RFC5785
-- Authorization Code Flow with PKCE
+- Authorization Code Flow with PKCE + state
     - May show in provider UI's as a "public client type"
 - Claims
     - sub: the users id